How escalations of commitment can impact entrepreneurs

 Limited success is used to justify extra effort

 Another example of escalating commitment is if prior failures are used to justify additional commitment.
 Rather than seeing failure as a warning sign that the particular path may not be a fruitful one, it is used to justify additional investments – the existing commitments are not sufficient.

 While there may be times where this does hold – potentially the initial commitments of resources were not able to achieve the desired awareness level of your product or service – using failure as a justification for greater resource allocation may also be a classic case of escalating your commitment.
 Ask yourself what would happen if this level of commitment does not achieve the desired performance – to increase it again?

-Justifications for why all the effort is worth it
+Justifications for why additional effort is beneficial

 Part of the danger of escalation of commitment is that it is possible to rationalize all of the effort and resources put into the area.
 Rather than recognizing the failures of a particular path to achieve results, instead “hidden benefits” are created to make it seem as though the path is successful, and in turn justify continuation.

-For example, rather than evaluating the project on whether it is brining in new customers, the evaluation may be instead made on the technological advancements made in the progress – dimensions that you are able to claim success on.
+For example, rather than evaluating the project on whether it is bringing in new customers, the evaluation may instead be made on the technological advancements made in the progress – dimensions that you are able to claim success on.
 Looking for new ways to justify why a particular direction is worth continuing with (especially if the intended goals are not being met), is one way of rationalizing why it makes sense to continue with a particular course of action.

 How can you avoid overcommitting to a failing course of action